Rent vs Buy in Nebraska (2026 Cost Analysis + Calculator)

 What Drives the Nebraska Result Most

-Property tax rate
+Property tax rate by county

 Appreciation rate in Omaha vs rural Nebraska

 In simple terms, appreciation is how much your home gains in value per year.
 Omaha has averaged 4% to 6% annually.
 Lincoln runs 4% to 5%.
 Rural Nebraska communities may see 1% to 2% or flat appreciation.
-Where you buy within the state has a large impact on how quickly appreciation offsets the premium.
+Where you buy within the state has a large impact on how quickly appreciation offsets the ownership premium.

 Mortgage rate impact on a moderate loan